YajingLiu2357/MPI_COMP223_Group1_Final_Project/README.md

 Note: Our program can only be run on WeChat at this moment.

 ## Declaration
-We developed our Mini Program in WeChat Developer Tools.
+We developed our Mini Program in WeChat Developer Tools. <br>
-We used Tencent map and WX.cloud.database() in our Mini Program.
+We used Tencent map and WX.cloud.database() in our Mini Program.<br>
 We used Viamaker and Google Text To Speach in our video.